Skip to Content

 • These variable values are available during the execution of the request only.

-tc.setVar("name", "Thunder Client", "request");
+tc.setVar("name", "Thunder Client", "request"); tc.setVar("baseUrl", "http://localhost:8744", "request");

 * These features are available only in the paid version.

-How to use Environment Variables
+How to Use Environment Variables

-• To use environment variables use the format {{variableName}}.
-You can use variables in Query Params, Headers, Body & Tests.
+• To use environment variables, use the {{variableName}} format.
+You can use variables in Query Params, Headers, Body, and Tests.

-Import .env Files
+Import .env files

-This feature is available only in the paid version..
+This feature is available only in the paid version.

 Set Environment Variable